odinuv/web/en/apv/walkthrough/html-forms/index.md

 {% include /en/apv/walkthrough/html-forms/text-input.html %}

+You can create a password input (input is hidden by asterisks) by specifying `type='password'`.
+Apart from blocking the visible input, it behaves the same as the text input.
+Note that the contents of the password input are visible in the source of the HTML page though.

 ### Number Input
 The input for entering a number is created by specifying `type='number'` or `type='range'` attribute.
 Name of the form control is defined by the `name` attribute.
 Other useful attributes are: